andy-sweet/napari/docs/howtos/layers/points.md

 always accessible through the `layer.data` property and will grow or shrink as new points are either added or deleted.

-## Using the points properties dictionary
+## Using the points features table

-The `Points` layer can contain properties that annotate each point.
+The `Points` layer can contain features that annotate each point.
-`Points.properties` stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each point (i.e., length N for N points in `Points.data`).
-As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or edge color).
-To see the points properties in action, please see the [point annotation tutorial](../../tutorials/annotation/annotate_points).
+`Points.features` stores the features in a table where each column is a named feature with its own data type and the number of rows is the same as the number of points, so that each point has a value for each feature.
+As we will see below, we can use the feature values to set the visualization style of the points (e.g., face color or edge color).
+To see the points features table in action, please see the
+[point annotation tutorial](../../tutorials/annotation/annotate_points).

 ## Creating a new points layer